-What is Canadian Experience Class (CEC)?
+What is the Canadian Experience Class (CEC)?

 Canadian Experience Class (CEC) is an independent Immigration program for those applicants who have at least 1560 hours of full-time working experience over 1 year or 1560 hours of part-time working experience over 2 years in Canada.
 To be considered for CEC; you must have at least 30 hours or more working hours per week, working for Canadian employers.
-Foreign workers who wished to become permanent residents of Canada can opt for the Canadian Experience Class (CEC) besides Federal Skilled Worker Program (FSWP), if they meet the CEC requirements.
+Foreign workers who wished to become permanent residents of Canada can opt for the Canadian Experience Class (CEC) besides the Federal Skilled Worker Program (FSWP) if they meet the CEC requirements.
 To be eligible for CEC immigration you must have worked for at least one year in Canada.
-The Canadian Experience class immigration program is processed under the Express Entry.
+The Canadian Experience Class immigration program is processed under the Express Entry.

 Applicants do not have to be employed at the time of application nor there needs to be continuous work experience, but you will be considered eligible for Canadian Experience Class only if your Canadian experience is not older than 03 years at the time of application.

 To be eligible for the CEC the following must be considered:

 - 1560 hours of work experience must be within Canada; working for Canadian employers.

 - If applicants are currently residing in Canada, they must have a valid temporary status, even if they are currently unemployed.

 - Self-employment and unauthorized work do not count as work experience under the Canadian Experience Class.

 - A person who had been working without permission is not eligible under CEC and can be found inadmissible.

 - The employment requirements listed in the NOC should be met under the Canadian Experience Class.